 In practice, this usually means money that’s held in a separate account for one of two purposes: to serve as a good-faith payment or to pay for specific mortgage-related expenses.
 So let’s talk about why and when you’d need to use escrow.

-Mortgage 1 has helped thousands of people find the home loan that works best for them.
-Call us at 1-866-532-0550 or use our Pro SNAP digital app to get started.
+Know Your Mortgage Options Mortgage 1 has helped thousands of people find the home loan that works best for them.
+Call us at 1-866-532-0550 or use our Pro SNAP digital app to get started. |

 The main reason that people (and mortgage lenders) use escrow is that it adds a layer of security to the home-buying and mortgage processes.
 Although escrow is used slightly differently at the home-buying stage than it is during the life of a home loan, the principle of holding funds remains the same.